Frequently Asked Questions

 Urban Street Cricket: 10 runs awarded to the opposing team for every 2 minutes late.
 Any team arriving 10 or more minutes late will automatically forfeit the match.

-Soccer, Netball, Basketball, Dodgeball, Urban Caged Soccer and Urban Street Cricket: A Venue Manager, qualified referees, water & sports drinks, balls and alternate bibs for all matches.
+Soccer, Netball, Basketball, Dodgeball, Urban Caged Soccer and Urban Street Cricket: A first aid qualified Venue Manager, qualified referees, water & sports drinks, balls and alternate bibs for all matches.

 Barefoot Bowls: A Venue Manager, mats, jacks, chalk, tape and water will be provided.